 Example: I love your new car, it’s the dog’s bollocks.
 (Note: be very careful where you say this – bollocks means testicles!)

-It is not labeled as informal, slang or vulgar but you could potentially cause great offence if you use this word in the wrong company or in the wrong way.
+You will notice that the word is ‘munter’ not labeled as informal, slang or vulgar.
+However, you could potentially cause great offence if you use this word in the wrong company or in the wrong way.

 For example, compare these two sentences which have a very similar meaning:

-The girls on the round table are munters compared to the girls on the square table.
+- The girls on the round table are munters compared to the girls on the square table.
+See the difference?

 Again, if you are not sure of a word, be sure to check with someone who is.